Compact Complex Manifolds with Small Gauduchon Cone: Introduction

 The meaning of ``many'' in connection with closed positive $(1,\,1)$-currents has yet to be probed, but we suspect that it will mean that the pseudo-effective cone ${\cal E}_X$ of $X$ is ``maximal'' at least in the following sense\!\!:

-where $\mathring{}$ stands for ``interior'', while ${\cal SG}_X$ and ${\cal G}_X$ are respectively the sG cone and the Gauduchon cone of $X$ introduced in [Pop13b] (see definitions below).
-Property $(i)$ uses the non-emptiness of the interior as a way of requiring ${\cal E}_X$ to be fairly large, while property $(ii)$ requires ${\cal G}_X$ to be fairly small, hence by duality, ${\cal E}_X$ to be again fairly large by a different criterion.
+where $\mathring{}$ stands for ``interior'', while ${\cal SG}_X$ and ${\cal G}_X$ are respectively the sG cone and the Gauduchon cone of $X$.
+Property $(i)$ uses the non-emptiness of the interior as a way of requiring ${\cal E}_X$ to be fairly large, while property $(ii)$ requires ${\cal G}_X$ to be fairly small, hence by duality ${\cal E}_X$ to be again fairly large by a different criterion.

-Each of the two properties in $(\star)$ is necessary for $X$ to be of class ${\cal C}$, but none of them is sufficient on its own (see section \ref{section:interior-psef} for examples of manifolds not in the class ${\cal C}$ whose pseudo-effective cone has non-empty interior).
-However, together they may become sufficient, or should condition $(\star)$ turn out to be insufficient for $X$ to be in the class ${\cal C}$, it will have to be reinforced.
+Each of the two properties in $(\star)$ is necessary for $X$ to be of class ${\cal C}$\footnote{The interior of the pseudo-effective cone ${\cal E}_X$ contains the big cone of cohomology classes of K\"ahler currents (cf. e.g. [BDPP, $\S.3$]), while the latter is non-empty (and equals $\mathring{{\cal E}}_X$) on {\it class} ${\cal C}$ manifolds by [DP04, Theorem 3.4].
+Meanwhile, any {\it class} ${\cal C}$ manifold satisfies the $\partial\bar\partial$-lemma by [AB95], which, in turn, implies $(ii)$ in $(\star)$ by Lemma \ref{Lem:sGG-equiv-descriptions1}.}, but none of them is sufficient on its own (see section \ref{section:interior-psef} for examples of manifolds not in the class ${\cal C}$ whose pseudo-effective cone has non-empty interior).
+However, together they may become sufficient, or should condition $(\star)$ turn out to be insufficient for $X$ to be in the {\it class} ${\cal C}$, it will have to be reinforced.

-$(2)$\, {\it prove that there can only be ``more'' closed positive $(1,\,1)$-currents on $X_0$ than on the generic fibre $X_t$.}
+$2$ means that the pseudo-effective cone ${\cal E}_{X_t}$ can only increase in the limit as $t\to 0$ (i.e. it behaves upper-semicontinuously under deformations of the complex structure of $X_t$), while its dual, the (closure of the) Gauduchon cone ${\cal G}_{X_t}$, can only decrease in the limit (i.e. it behaves lower-semicontinuously).

-This means that the pseudo-effective cone ${\cal E}_{X_t}$ can only increase in the limit as $t\to 0$ (i.e. it behaves upper-semicontinuously under deformations of the complex structure of $X_t$), while its dual, the (closure of the) Gauduchon cone ${\cal G}_{X_t}$, can only decrease in the limit (i.e. it behaves lower-semicontinuously).
-In this paper, we begin the implementation of this strategy by studying the manifolds defined by property $(ii)$ in $(\star)$ and by giving a complete affirmative answer to the problem raised at step $(2)$ of this line of argument for deformations of such manifolds.
+In this paper, we begin the implementation of this two-step strategy by studying the manifolds defined by property $(ii)$ in $(\star)$ and by giving a complete affirmative answer to the problem raised at {\it Step} $2$ of this line of argument for deformations of such manifolds.